-Many people with arthritis, lower back pain, and cancer use CBD cream for pain.
+More and more people with arthritis, lower back pain, and cancer are using CBD cream for pain.
 CBD (cannabidiol) is a nonpsychoactive constituent in hemp plants.
 Like the psychoactive chemical in marijuana called THC (tetrahydrocannabinol), CBD has been studied for more than four decades.
 It shows great promise as a natural medicine for managing chronic pain in animals and is now advancing to the human phase of scientific study.
+If you want to check out the best CBD cream on the market then click below, otherwise keep reading to find out more.

 Recent research suggests that CBD creams and lotions might help to improve pain management in those with osteoarthritis, rheumatoid arthritis, and various other health conditions that are marked by chronic pain.